sivareddyit/qubership-envgene/docs/features/system-certificate.md

 **Important Notes:**

 - Each certificate must be in PEM format with proper `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----` boundaries
-- No blank lines should exist between certificates
+- No empty lines should exist between certificates
 - The order is critical for proper certificate validation
 - If you have multiple certificate chains, create separate files for each chain